-IJSP (Ishikawa Japanese Studies Program) October 2024
+IJSP (Ishikawa Japanese Studies Program) April 2026

-27 October to 8 November 2024 | in conjunction with the Australia-Japan Society (ACT)
+5th to 17th April 2026 | in conjunction with the Australia-Japan Society (ACT)

 The Ishikawa Foundation for International Exchange (IFIE), in association with the Australia-Japan Society (ACT), has resumed the two-week residential courses in Japanese language/culture in Kanazawa.
-The 2024 October course will be the 42nd course that has been run under this program.

 The program is sponsored by the Ishikawa Prefectural Government.